 Mashed Cauliflower will blow your mind.
-It is low carb, but tastes like decedent mashed potatoes.
+It is low carb, but tastes like decadent mashed potatoes.
 This easy swap will become your new favorite side dish.

-But the reality of it is that I have a lot of readers who are requesting low carb recipes.
+But the reality of it is that I have a lot of readers who are requesting low-carb recipes.
 A lot.
-Readers who have recently been diagnosed with diabetes and other health issues who really need lower carb recipes.
-I always want to be a helpful resources that leads you to love being in the kitchen.
+Readers who have recently been diagnosed with diabetes and other health issues who really need lower-carb recipes.
+I always want to be a helpful resource that leads you to love being in the kitchen.

-With that I give you this amazing Mashed Cauliflower recipe.
-In addition to being low carb, it is incredibly delicious.
+With that, I give you this amazing mashed cauliflower recipe.
+In addition to being low-carb, it is incredibly delicious.
 It has a buttery smooth texture and a delicious garlic flavor.
-On top of all of that it is really easy to make.
+I would absolutely eat this over mashed potatoes.
+On top of all of that it is really easy to make and a great way to get in your serving of vegetables.

 This was delish!
 Cooking the cauli this way was waaaaay better than any other way that gets it water-logged.
 It was very close to mashed potatoes.
 We loved it!
 I shared it.
 Thanks.